azure-community-live/streaming-setup/README.md

 after all files are extracted open OBS studio, go to "Scene Collection" -> "Import" and select "acl scene collection.json" you should now be able to select the scene collection and you are ready to stream

+### YouTube

+Before we can stream to YouTube we have to connect OBS to YouTube.
+OBS Studio does not have the fancy YouTube integration that Streamlabs OBS has, so we have to do some stuff manually.

+First create a stream on YouTube.Com
+- Go to YouTube.com and log in using the Azure Community Live account
+- in the menu top right go to "YouTube Studio"
+- top right click on "Go Live"
+- create a new stream
+- make sure the stream is UNLISTED if you are testing things out
+- copy the stream name/key

+Open OBS Studio
+- on the bottom right go to settings
+- select stream
+- paste your stream name/key

+Now you are ready to start streaming
+- in OBS Studio click "Start Streaming" on the bottom right